androuis/LifesumCodingTask/README.md

 To search for food, use the search from the action bar.
 After search returns some results you can save items locally, either by selecting them and then pressing the save icon or by selecting the "Save all" option from menu.

-In the "Offline products" tab, only the saved items are displayed.
+In the "Offline products" tab, only the saved items are displayed ordered alphabetically.
 These items can be deleted by selecting them and then pressing the delete button or by selecting "Delete all" from menu.
 Also, searching is possible through this items, too.

 For the UI, I used: view pager with tabs - I think it's the most suitable way to display the information for this case.
 To perform the request, I used a thread with a handler to post results to UI (found a bug: forgot to display a progress bar while the request is being made).